Lucky loser: College basketball

 NCAA Division I men's college basketball teams compete to earn a place in an annual tournament to determine that season's champion.
 Teams may qualify for the tournament by earning an automatic bid as the champion or other designated representative of their conference or by being selected at-large by a committee.

-In general, conferences conduct tournaments at the conclusions of their regular seasons to determine which team gets the automatic bids to the NCAA Tournament.
+In general, each conference conducts a tournament at the conclusion of its regular season to determine which team gets its automatic bid to the NCAA tournament.
 Each conference determines its own format for its tournament, including how many of its teams participate and how match-ups are determined.
-Some conferences have member teams that are not eligible for the NCAA Tournament due to either being in transition to Division I or sanctions as a result of rules violations.
+Some conferences have member teams that are not eligible for the NCAA tournament due to either being in transition to Division I or sanctions as a result of rules violations.
 While some conferences exclude such teams from the conference tournament, others do not.
-A team in transition to Division I is generally not eligible for the NCAA Tournament during its first four years as a Division I team.
+A team in transition to Division I is generally not eligible for the NCAA tournament during its first four years as a Division I team.
 Some conferences exclude teams from the conference tournament for part, but not all, of the transition period.

-In the case of conferences that allow ineligible teams to participate in the conference tournament, each conference decides to which team its automatic bid will be awarded, should an ineligible team win the conference tournament.
+If a conference allows ineligible teams to participate in its tournament, it must have a system in place to determine to which team the automatic bid will be awarded, should an ineligible team win the conference tournament.
 In 2023, six of the 32 Division I conferences allowed some or all of their ineligible teams to participate in the conference tournament.
 Five of these placed no restriction on participation; one, the Northeast Conference, allowed teams in their third and fourth years of transition to participate.

 The rules used to determine the automatic bid for conferences allowing ineligible teams to participate in 2023 conference tournaments were as follows: